dong-zehao/Ptycho_GUI/README.md

 ## Overview

 Ptycho_GUI is a MATLAB-based graphical user interface designed for performing ptychographic reconstructions from 4D-STEM datasets.
-The software facilitates data preprocessing, parameter selection, and iterative reconstruction using GPU acceleration. **Note: Ptycho_GUI is in a very early stage!**
+The software facilitates data preprocessing, parameter selection, and iterative reconstruction using GPU acceleration.

+**Note: Ptycho_GUI is in a very early stage! currently supports .dm4 files from K3 and .raw files from EMPAD**

-**Mostly for personal/in-group use, maybe more features will be added in the future for generalization**
+**Maybe more features will be added in the future for generalization**

 ![figoverview](img/Overview.png)